BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         predictor_ID : name to be used for the predictor interaction_length :
             radius of influence if predictor depends on the state of other foragers.
 Defaults to window_size, but it is useful to keep it separate for clarity and special cases (int)
+        interaction_constraint:
+            (Optional) function that takes a list of foragers within interaction length and applies additional constraints on it interaction_constraint_params :
+            Dictionary of parameters for constraint function
         params: other parameters specific to the predictor

     Returns: